College of Engineering, Technology, and Architecture

 About the Major

-The Master of Science in Mechanical Engineering program offers research-oriented coursework and an opportunity to study an area of interest as part of a graduate thesis.
-Through this program, you will feel prepared to advance in your engineering career.
-The program is also ideal for individuals who want to eventually pursue their PhD in an area within engineering.
-You will be ready to conduct research more analytically and purposefully for today’s industry.
+The master of science in mechanical engineering program is a research-oriented program that focuses on the advancement of the fundamental body of knowledge in mechanical engineering while also fostering the development of skills in design and analysis.
+This program lets you study an area of interest as part of a graduate thesis.
+Work towards solving a contemporary problem and become a technical expert.
+This program is also ideal for those who endeavor to eventually pursue their doctoral degree in an area within engineering.
+You will be ready to conduct research more analytically and purposefully in the industry and in academia.

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.

 - M 515 | Methods of Applied Mathematics I

 - ME 615 | Graduate Thesis in Engineering

 - Electives (21 credits, see Course Catalog for more information)

 Enrolled students may submit a proposal for admittance to the master of science degree program.
 Contact Laurie Granstrand, Manager of Graduate Programs, for more information.